 During my first term overseas I started reading a book about how our clothes are made and the textile industry.
 It was all pretty shocking.
 Sweatshops, massive pollution, unsafe conditions, child abuse.

 I’d read a bit before bed, then the next day to go work with street kids.
 Kids I was training and working with to generate income.
-I’d get up, get dressed in clothes made by people–maybe even kids!–in sweatshops, and go try to help care for some of the least of these.
+I’d get up, get dressed in clothes made by people–maybe even kids!–in sweatshops, and go try to help care for children at risk.

 I was (and am, I suppose) a person who travelled and spoke in churches.
 Who wrote blog posts about God’s heart for the poor and I realized I had missed so much about how my actions affect others.
 To share about how much I cared about orphans, and how much I thought other people should, and yet buy things without a thought as to how they were made, and remain unaware of how my every day actions were negatively affecting the lives of others, was inconsistent.
 I realized I was a kind of hypocrite.
 I’d been, like, the Christian girl most of my life, and realizing I had neighbors (people that intersected with my life at the point of transaction, in this case) I was hurting blew my mind.